 The Perimeter Yard surrounds the Interior Yard.
-For the Haciendas Sur most of the Perimeter Yard surrounds the circular pad.
 It is a natural appearing area with grasses, large screening shrubs, and occasional clusters of canopy trees.
-This portion of the Perimeter Yard seamlessly blends into the surrounding area and appears to flow through the community providing continuity in the landscape and natural separation of the homes.
+The Perimeter Yard is a seamless area that appears to flow through the community providing continuity in the landscape and natural separation of the homes.
 Walls or fences are not permitted in this area.

-In most cases landscape and irrigation in the Perimeter Yard that surrounds the circular pad has been installed by the Master Developer.
-This landscape is to be maintained by the homeowners and subject to the provisions of the applicable portions of the Haciendas Sur Landscape section.
+In most cases landscape and irrigation in the Perimeter Yard has been installed by the Master Developer.
+This landscape is to be maintained by the homeowners and subject to Landscape-Section"4.5 Perimeter Yard".

-Except as provided for in Section "2.6 Interior

-Yard Expansion" Interior Yard Expansion, and Section "4.5 Perimeter Yard", re-grading within the Perimeter Yard is not permitted.

-The Perimeter Yard may also include a Brush Management Zone requirements.
-See Chapter 7 Brush Management.
+Except as provided for in Section "2.6 Interior Yard Expansion", and LandscapeSection "4.5 Perimeter Yard", regradingwithin the Perimeter Yard is not permitted.
+The Perimeter Yard may also include a Brush Management Zone and La Jolla Valley Rim Lot requirements.
+See Chapter 7 Brush Management and Chapter 8 La Jolla Valley Rim Lots.